uwcartlab/webmapping/Chapter03/readme.md

 Note that the `fetch()` function itself _also_ resturns a promise, and is only `fufilled` when the data have been successfully retrieved from the server.
 When the `fetch` has been `fufilled`, it uses the `then()` method to trigger the conversion callback.
 The data are then converted using `json()`, and once this conversion is complete (and the promise is `fulfilled`), the final `callback` function is tiggered.
 Finally, the data can be used!

-###### Example 3.4: The callback function defined with only one parameter in _main.js_

-    //define callback function
-    function callback(response){

-Any other functions you call from within the final callback function can access the loaded data if you pass it as a parameter in the function call (Example 3.5).
+Any other functions you call from within the final callback function can access the loaded data if you pass it as a parameter in the function call (Example 3.4).

-###### Example 3.5: Calling a new function from within the callback function in _main.js_
+###### Example 3.4: Calling a new function from within the callback function in _main.js_

+     //Example 3.3 Line 10...
     //define callback function
     function callback(response){